 After the global financial crisis of 2008, Fannie Mae and Freddie Mac were put under direct government control at the Federal Housing Finance Agency (FHFA).
 The only major change that’s taken place since this shift in control was the establishment of the Home Affordable Refinancing Program, or HARP, in 2009.
 HARP was developed to enable borrowers who lack home equity to refinance through Fannie Mae or Freddie Mac, ultimately taking advantage of lower mortgage rates and avoiding foreclosure.
 Borrowers wishing to take advantage of HARP should do so as soon as possible, as this program is due to expire at the end of 2015.

-If you are in the market to apply for a home loan or if you have some questions you need answered, please reach out to Cliffco Mortgage Bankers at (516) 408-7300 or fill out the contact form here.
+If you are in the market to apply for a home loan or if you have some questions you need to be answered, please reach out to Cliffco Mortgage Bankers at (516) 408-7300 or fill out our contact form.